SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   If you try to access an implicitly unwrapped optional when it does not contain a value, you will trigger a runtime error.
+   If you try to use the value wrapped in an implicitly unwrapped optional when that value is ``nil``, you'll trigger a runtime error.
    The result is exactly the same as if you place an exclamation mark after a normal optional that does not contain a value.